BRACKETS-by-TRIAD/verifications/README.md

 Imagine simple scenario when 2FA is required for all users.

-1. add 2FA to the config
+First, add new 2FA action to the config:

 ```.
     'actions' => [